Snapmaker/SnapmakerCuraPlugin/README.md

 ## How to Install (Marketplace)

-Search "Snapmaker J1 Plugin" in Cura's marketplace (on top right corner of Cura window), and install.
+~~Search "Snapmaker Plugin" in Cura's marketplace (on top right corner of Cura window), and install.~~

-(Note that 0.2.0 in marketplace corresponds to 0.5.0 version on Github)
+(Wait for plugin approval by Ultimaker Team)

 ## How to Install (Drag and Drop, curapackage release)

-- Download `SnapmakerJ1CuraPlugin-{latest version}.curapackage` in [latest release](https://github.com/Snapmaker/SnapmakerJ1CuraPlugin/releases) tab.
+- Download `SnapmakerPlugin-{latest version}.curapackage` in [latest release](https://github.com/Snapmaker/SnapmakerJ1CuraPlugin/releases) tab.
 - Drag and drop downloaded ".curapackage" file into Cura window.
 - Re-start Cura.